University of Florida Taser incident: Legal action

 After the incident, Meyer was arrested for inciting a riot and charged with resisting an officer and disturbing the peace and taken to Alachua County Jail.
 Meyer spent one night in the jail and was released the following morning.
 Police recommended charges of resisting arrest with violence, a felony, and disturbing the peace and interfering with school administrative functions, a misdemeanor.

 Meyer's attorney, Robert S. Griscti, stated he would seek to have the charges dismissed.
 Meyer later issued a public apology for his "failure to act calmly", stating that he "stepped out of line".
 He initially insisted there was no reason for his arrest and demanded an apology from the Alachua County Police Department, although he sent written letters of apology to the University Police Department, as well as UF President Machen and the Gator Community.
 The state attorney agreed to drop prosecution of Meyer's case in return for Meyer serving a voluntary 18-month probation.
 If Meyer got into legal trouble during the probationary period, he was to be charged for the September 17 incident with resisting officers without violence and interfering with a school function.
-According to the University of Florida, Meyer also accepted sanctions from the University for violations of the Student Code of Conduct.
+According to the University of Florida, Meyer also accepted sanctions from the university for violations of the Student Code of Conduct.
 The sanctions were not made public because of student privacy laws.
 He returned as a student in the spring semester of 2008.

 Issues raised

 Allegations of excessive force

-CNN.com stated that student opinions on the University of Florida campus were evenly divided as to whether the officers acted properly.
-About 300 students marched to the steps of campus police headquarters the following day with another 100 marching to Emerson Alumni Hall.
+CNN reported that student opinions on the University of Florida campus were evenly divided as to whether the officers acted properly.
+The day following this incident, about 300 students marched to the steps of campus police headquarters the following day with another 100 marching to Emerson Alumni Hall.
 They chanted that police used excessive force and waved signs that read "Stop police brutality", "Taze Pigs", "Freedom of Speech not a Felony", "Tasers Kill", and Meyer's words, "Don't Tase me, bro."
-They demanded that Tasers be banned from campus and that charges be filed against the police officers who restrained and tased Meyer.
-Four weeks after the incident the university sponsored a panel to discuss appropriate police practices.
+They demanded that tasers be banned from campus and that charges be filed against the police officers who restrained and tased Meyer.
+Four weeks after the incident, the university sponsored a panel to discuss appropriate police practices.
 Fifteen people attended and one signed up to make comments.

 Free speech issues

-Some critics of the actions of the police have suggested that it was not Meyer's actions which led to his removal, but the content of his remarks.
+Some critics of the police action here have suggested that it was not Meyer's actions which led to his removal, but the content of his remarks.
 For example, writer Palast said, "When you bring up uncomfortable stuff, it's going to create discomfort.
 Obviously, if he was speaking about baseball scores—if he maybe had a different political viewpoint that wasn't seen as combative or outside of what's permissible—then the cops' backs wouldn't have been up."

 The American Civil Liberties Union's Florida chapter released a statement on September 18, 2007, expressing dismay over the incident.